 When it comes to getting there, the most accessible public transport is the bus to Lake Bled from Ljubljana.
 Buses depart every hour from Ljubljana Avtobusna Postaja from 6 am to 8 pm.
 It takes no more than two hours of bus ride to get there.

-Piran is all time favorite of all towns on the Istrian coast of Slovenia.
+Piran is an all-time favorite of all towns on the Istrian coast of Slovenia.
 No one could blame for the beautiful day trip from Ljubljana to Piran.
-The port town of peninsular Venetia and one of the best-hidden gems of Europe has always attracted visitors for centuries with sweeping views of the sea and the winding alleyways.
+The port town of peninsular Venetia and one of the best hidden gems of Europe has always attracted visitors for centuries with sweeping views of the sea and the winding alleyways.